 We know all about the things we should and shouldn’t eat, we know how much water to drink, we even know how many steps we should be doing a day and how many times a week we should be hitting the gym.
-So why do so many of us seem to falter when it comes to looking after out minds, like we don’t know how to care for that part of us or like asking for help from people to give it the care it needs we feel weak and damaged.
+So why do so many of us seem to falter when it comes to looking after out minds, like we don’t know how to care for that part of us or like asking for help from people to give it the care it needs means we feel weak and damaged.

-Would you call someone who’s constantly suffering from heart attacks that they’re crazy for trying to go to a professional for help?
+Would you call someone who’s constantly suffering from heart attacks crazy for trying to go to a professional for help?
 Doubtful. so maybe more of us should shut the f***k up when it comes to giving an opinion on someone and their need to give their minds some more care and attention.

-You know what the sad fact is, the people who take themselves to therapy are in most part there to deal with the people in their lives who should be in therapy.
+You know what the sad fact is, the people who take themselves to therapy are in most part only there to deal with the people in their lives who should be in therapy.
 Ironic really.

-But anyway, how can I be a such a big advocate for something and be out here telling people around me that they’d benefit from going without actually trying it myself.
+But anyway, how can I be a such a big advocate for something and be out here telling people around me that they’d benefit from going without actually trying it myself?
 Seemed hypocritical.

 All I can say on a verdict on session one is this – we all have issues.
 Therapy actually takes a lot of mental strength.
-Most of us go into defence mode when someone points an issue in us, so get ready to battle some demons that you’ve hidden down VERY deep.
+Most of us go into defence mode when someone points out an issue in us, so get ready to battle some demons that you’ve hidden down VERY deep.
 Get ready to have memories triggered that you didn’t even know existed.
 And for me, quite possibly the worst part …. get ready to cry in front of a stranger who’s managed to trigger an emotional response in you just by talking about what’s currently happening in your life.

-If you’re going to therapy to look for other people to blame for your issues, then you’re probably not going for the reasons you should be, and if you come away with a victim mindset, then you’re not ready to do the growth you should be either.
+If you’re going to therapy to look for other people to blame for your issues, then you’re probably not going for the reasons you should be, and if you come away with a victim mindset, then you’re not ready to do the growth you should be expecting either.